-- Antigen therapy. - Medication Therapy Management (MTM) when billed separately. - Drugs purchased outside the United States failing the requirements specified earlier in this section. - Difference in cost between the generic drug and the brand name drug when you purchase a brand name drug that has an FDA-approved "A"-rated medically appropriate generic equivalent. - Prescription drugs or pharmacy durable medical equipment devices that are not FDA-approved. - Prescription drugs that are not approved to be covered by Wellmark's P&T Committee.
+- Antigen therapy. - Medication Therapy Management (MTM) when billed separately. - Drugs purchased outside the United States failing the requirements specified earlier in this section. - Difference in cost between the generic drug and the brand name drug when you purchase a brand name drug that has an FDA-approved "A"-rated medically appropriate generic equivalent. - Prescription drugs or pharmacy durable medical equipment devices that are not FDA-approved. - Certain prescription drugs that are not approved to be covered by Wellmark's P&T Committee under any circumstances.
+These drugs are not listed on the Wellmark Blue Rx Value Plus Drug List and are not eligible for an exception request for coverage pursuant to the Exception Requests for Non-Formulary Prescription Drugs, page 93.
+These drugs are excluded from your pharmacy benefit.